amrithajeya/amrithajeya/README.md

 I am currently in my final year of studying a double degree in Applied Finance and Business Analytics at Macquarue University and hope to utilise my business analytics skills in the field of finance and investment.
 [LinkedIn](https://www.linkedin.com/in/amrithajeyarathan/)

+you can view my repository on past assignments completed in my Business Analytics degree [here](https://github.com/amrithajeya/Business-Analytics-Assignments)

 <!---